Smriti Irani lambasts AAP govt's new excise policy | Education

 Union Women and Child Development Minister Smriti Irani on Friday slammed Kejriwal government's new excise policy, saying it was shocking that liquor vends were opened near schools and religious places in Delhi.

 Addressing a virtual rally organised by the Delhi BJP, she also took a dig at Chief Minister Arvind Kejriwal, saying ''the leader, who talked of Swaraj and wrote in his book about picketing liquor shops and shutting them down, was now exploring opportunities to open liquor shops in each ward.''
-No immediate reaction was available from the ruling Aam Aadmi Party (AAP) on Irani's attack on excise policy of the Delhi government.
+Hitting back, the ruling Aam Aadmi Party (AAP) alleged that there was a ''nexus'' between the BJP and liquor mafia through which it used to earn Rs 3,500 crore.

+''The back of liquor mafia has been broken due to the new excise policy and the illegal earning of BJP has stopped.
+Rattled by this the BJP leaders are pedalling lies and making non-sense allegations,'' the AAP said in a statement.

 Irani said the BJP is determined to continue its protest against the new excise policy till it's withdrawn by the Kejriwal government.